ahmetrifaioglu/drug_response_pred/README.md

 - The aim of this work is not to provide an accurate drug/compound specific to a disease.
 Here, the aim is to show how to create a predictive model to infer the activate compounds against a disease, which resources can be used and how a basic design could be.
 - There are several ways to improve the pipeline proposed here:

-  - This method can be further improved by considering the target gene or by creating a pairwise input machilne learning model so that the the target The model should also be aware of the genes so the features of the genes can also be used.
+  - This method can be further improved by considering the target gene or by creating a pairwise input machine learning model so that the target gene features can also be used.
-  - Since in majority of reported bioactivity values in the literature consist of  bioactive ocmpounds are reported against target, there are biases in predictive models.
+  - The binding affinity values reported in the literature mostly consist of drug-target interaction pairs with high binding affinities which may cause a bias in predictive models.
 Therefore, a well-defined sampling techniques should be applied before creating the final model based on the distribution of the data.
   - Functional Analysis:

     - Perform functional analysis on the prioritized gene lists using open source tools such as Gene Ontology (GO) enrichment analysis, pathway analysis, or network analysis.